 We Are Accountable for Our Actions

 Enlightened beings have taught that animals too have consciousness or a soul, which makes them also a part of God.
-Thus, the spiritual basis of vegetarianism is not to take the life of any other creature.
-One of the principles is not to harm any living creature.
-Thus, if we wish to find God, then we need to be loving and caring to all God’s creatures.
+Thus, the spiritual basis of vegetarianism is not to take the life of any other creature, not to harm any living creature.
+If we wish to find God, then we need to be loving and caring to all God’s creatures.
 That is why a vegetarian diet forms a part of a spiritual life.

 A Vegetarian Diet Helps You to Improve in Meditation

 For those who are seeking to improve in meditation, including for spiritual growth, vegetarianism offers another benefit.
 Those involved in developing spiritually who want to experience their inner self or soul can do so through meditation, which is enhanced by a vegetarian diet.